BinksZhang/CBS-Verification/Readme.md

 The Implementation of our proof system mainly consists the following parts:.

-- Modelling Language  ——  Language.v
+- Modeling Language  ——  Language.v
 - Assertion Language  ——  CBS heap predicates (Himpl.v) + Internal heap predicates (InnerPre.v)
 - Specification Language  ——  Rules.v
+- Verification of Basic Operations  ——  ExBasic.v
-- Verification Examples  ——  Example.v
+- Verification of Data Modifications ——  Example.v
 - Variable Notations —— Var.v

 In additions, our tool depends on a Coq standard library (TLC.v) and a definition of finite map (Fmap.v).

-The implementation of the verification tool amount to 4554 non-blank lines of Coq script.
-It includes 80 definitions, 313 lemmas, and 8 examples.
+The implementation of the verification tool amount to 4601 non-blank lines of Coq script.
+It includes 80 definitions, 313 lemmas, and the verifications of 8 scenarios.

 ## Installation